Kevinpgalligan/ka/README.md

 Contributions are welcome, whether they be bug fixes or documentation or anything at all!
 I don't intend to make any major additions to the core language, since for the purposes of a calculator it's reasonably complete.
 That means I don't plan to make it Turing-complete.

 ## Development
-To install ka locally, clone the repo and run `pip install .`.
+To install ka locally, clone the repo and run `pip3 install .`.
 You may wish to test it within a virtual environment, however, if you have a copy of ka that you actually use and you don't want to break it.

 [tox](https://tox.wiki/en/latest/) is used for unit testing, execute `tox` from the base directory to run all unit tests.